Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

     <em>Figure 1.
 Sparsification.</em>
 </p>

-<h4 id="summarization">Summarization</h4>
+<h3 id="summarization">Summarization</h3>

 Graph summarization transforms graphs into more compact representations while preserving structural patterns.
 They produce summary graphs in the form of supergraphs.
-Supergraphs are the most common representation, which consists of supernodes and original nodes that are connected by edges and superedges that represent aggregated original edges [[5]](#references).
+Supergraphs are the most common representation, which consists of supernodes (represent aggregated original nodes) and original nodes that are connected by edges and superedges (represent aggregated original edges) [[7]](#references).

-This approach sums up the clustering and coarsening.
+This approach sums up the [clustering](#clustering) and [coarsening](#coarsening).

 An example is shown in Figure 2 below.